mdvorak340/ellipsi/README.md

 > An `HTMLElement` can be cloned with `HTMLElement.cloneNode(true)`, though
 > this does *not* preserve event listeners, and so is often bad practice.
 >
-> To avoid this, it is best to turn reusable components into functions that
+> It is best to turn reusable components into functions that return a new
-> return a new element entirely.
-Reserve constant elements for times when you
+> element entirely.
+Reserve constant elements for times when you intend to be
-> intead to be referencing the same exact instance of an element in different
+> referencing an exact instance of an element in different places, such as an
-> places, such as an input in a form who's value will be used later.
+> input in a form who's value will be used later.
 >
 > ```js
 > // Proper reusable component: